freeCodeCamp/guide/src/pages/articles/css/centering-in-css-a-complete-guide/index.md

 ---
-title: Centering In CSS A Complete Guide
+title: Centering in CSS a Complete Guide
 ---
-## Centering In CSS A Complete Guide
+## Centering in CSS a Complete Guide

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/css/centering-in-css-a-complete-guide/index.md).